 There are several different props you can use to teach letters and sounds, but I’ve found that simple alphabet flashcards work the best for me.

 When I first started teaching with VIPKid, I tried using magnetic letters.
 But I quickly found them (as well as most of my other 3D props) to be too much trouble and take up way too much space.

 So, this cheap set of alphabet flashcards has been my go to for teaching letters and sounds ever since.

 When I moved away from using 3D props and started using 2D props exclusively, I discovered that I needed props for all of the levels I taught.
 So, I spent weeks and weeks creating comprehensive sets of flashcards for each specific level.

-I use the Find-A-Star Reward System in every class I teach.
-It’s so simple to implement and I have printed both sets that I created so that I have 80 reward boards to choose from each day.
+I use the Find-A-Star Reward System in every class I teach because it’s so simple to implement.
+I have printed board from all 3 sets so that I have 120 different reward boards to choose from each day.
 Instead of being bored with the same reward, my regular students get a new board in every lesson.
 And, this keeps them from remembering the location of the stars.